qdrant/landing_page/qdrant-landing/content/documentation/frameworks/langchain.md

 ---
-title: LangChain
+title: Langchain
 weight: 100
 aliases:
   - ../integrations/langchain/
   - /documentation/overview/integrations/langchain/
 ---

-# LangChain
+# Langchain

-LangChain is a library that makes developing Large Language Model-based applications much easier.
+Langchain is a library that makes developing Large Language Model-based applications much easier.
 It unifies the interfaces to different libraries, including major embedding providers and Qdrant.
-Using LangChain, you can focus on the business value instead of writing the boilerplate.
+Using Langchain, you can focus on the business value instead of writing the boilerplate.

 Langchain distributes their Qdrant integration in their community package.
 It might be installed with pip: